Bruno-Diego/CodeInstitutePortfolio1/README.md

 The target users are:

   - People of all ages.
-  - Interested in having a balanced, peaceful and healty lifestyle.
+  - Interested in having a balanced, peaceful and healthy lifestyle.
-  - Interested in know more about new lifestyles.
+  - Interested in knowing more about new lifestyles.

 What these users would be looking for: